JinQue97/2025-NTUSP-workshop/ReadMe.txt

 2. Download and install RStudio
   - Visit https://posit.co/download/rstudio-desktop/ to download and install the newest version of RStudio

+3. Download repository
+  - Click green button '<> Code' and click 'Download ZIP'
+  - Extract files on your local computer

-3. Install complier via RTools
+4. Install complier via RTools

 C/C++ Compiler Requirement for nlmixr2
 =====================================